 - Susan Masila will evaluate the impact of inclusive physical education on learners with and without disabilities in Nairobi County.

-- Susan’s work will examine an inclusive physical education partnership between the Kenyan Ministry of Education and Special Olympics Kenya which she developed as the former director in 2018.
+- Susan’s small grant will provide funds for the launch an inclusive physical education partnership between the Kenyan Ministry of Education and Special Olympics Kenya which she developed as the former director in 2018.

 - The project will operate in 3 public schools in Nairobi and examine how inclusive physical education can be an effective tool for strengthening inclusion within the classroom setting too, as well as the community.